 Group therapy is any therapeutic work that happens in a group (not one-on-one).
 There are a number of different group therapy modalities, including support groups, experiential therapy, psycho-education, and more.
 Group therapy involves treatment as well as processing interaction between group members.

 Nutrition therapy, aka medical nutrition therapy (MNT), is a way of treating physical, emotional, and medical conditions through diet.
 Specific dietary plans are designed by professional nutritionists or registered dietitians, and patients follow them in order to positively affect their physical and mental health.

 Salvation Army - Turning Point Programs Highlights:

-Our approach to treatment utilizes an integrative method consisting of evidence-based practices to treat each patient in a holistic manner.
-We focus on the individuality of every patient and design the treatment experience around an individual’s needs.
+Their approach to treatment utilizes an integrative method consisting of evidence-based practices to treat each patient in a holistic manner.
+They focus on the individuality of every patient and design the treatment experience around an individual’s needs.
 It is our first priority to provide a warm, welcoming environment that promotes safety and healing.
-Our goal is to empower people to overcome addictions and reconnect with life by providing consumer driven and integrated care focused on safety, trust, compassion and self-determination while promoting wellness and offering support that is consistent with the principles and practices of Trauma Informed Care.
+Their goal is to empower people to overcome addictions and reconnect with life by providing consumer driven and integrated care focused on safety, trust, compassion and self-determination while promoting wellness and offering support that is consistent with the principles and practices of Trauma Informed Care.

 Private Health Insurance plans accepted

 Medicaid may cover part or all of your addiction treatment costs.

 Mental Health, Substance, Drug And Alcohol Abuse